The Duel (2010 film): Plot

-Ivan Andreitch Laevsky is an educated Russian aristocrat who has run off with a married woman, Nadyezyhda Fyodorovna (Nadya), to the Black sea.
+Ivan Andreitch Laevsky is an educated Russian aristocrat who has run off with a married woman, Nadyezyhda Fyodorovna (Nadya), to the Black Sea.
 He got a job in the civil service, but is careless about his work, mostly drinking and playing cards.
 By now he has fallen out of love and is bored with Nadya, who is having affairs with other men, and he wants to leave her.
 He receives a letter telling him that Nadya's husband has died (and therefore she is free to marry him).
 But he hides the letter in a book and doesn't tell Nadya.
 That, he says, would be like inviting her to marry him.

 Laevsky confides his problem with Alexandr Daviditch Samoylenko, a military doctor, who has befriended Laevsky and looks after him.
 Samoylenko urges Laevsky to marry Nadya, even if he doesn't love her.
 Laevsky says he cannot marry a woman he has no feeling for.
 But he cannot leave her because she has no money, no relatives, and no means to survive.
 Samoylenko says that if he must leave her, he must do so humanely, by giving her enough money to live on.
-Laevsky says he is 2000 roubles in debt and cannot afford to do that.
+Laevsky says he is 2,000 roubles in debt and cannot afford to do that.

-Samoylenko has two boarders in his house, and they discuss philosophy, science and literature around the dinner table and elsewhere.
+Samoylenko has two boarders in his house, and they discuss philosophy, science, and literature around the dinner table and elsewhere.
 One boarder is Nikolay Vassilitch Von Koren, a zoologist.
 The other boarder is a deacon in the Russian church.
 The doctor, the zoologist, and the deacon discuss the new ideas of evolution.
 In a friendly discussion, the deacon says that man was descended from God.
 Von Koren says that man was descended from the ape.
 He explains how the fitter animals survive to pass on descendants, and the weaker animals die off.
 Von Koren gives Laevsky as an example of a man who is not fit to survive.
 When Laevsky came to the town, he taught everyone bad habits.
 First, playing cards.
 Second, drinking beer.
 Third, openly living with another man's wife, rather than being discreet about adultery like the townspeople.
 Fourth, he is a debtor.
 Von Koren says that Laevsky should not be permitted to reproduce, otherwise there would be worthless Laevskies all over Russia.
-Laveski is like a microbe, that you would not hesitate to kill.
-Von Koren says he would like to kill Laveski himself, as you would kill vermin.
+Laevsky is like a microbe, that you would not hesitate to kill.
+Von Koren says he would like to kill Laevsky himself, as you would kill vermin.
 Samoylenko and the deacon reject these ideas, Samoylenko arguing from feelings of compassion and the deacon arguing from the love taught by Christ.
 Samoylenko is offended by Von Koren's insulting his friend, Laevsky.
 They reject his "German" ideas.